 Acute recovery (first 6-8 hours)

-When we only have a few hours for muscle recovery before our next workout and want to be as prepared as possible, there are several methods we can use to optimize that muscle recovery in the available timeframe.
+When we only have a few hours for muscle recovery before our next workout and we want to be as prepared as possible, there are several methods we can use to optimize that muscle recovery within the available timeframe.

 Nutritional strategies for muscle recovery

-During the exercise session, the athlete may have become dehydrated, depleted glycogen, and felt sore.
+During the exercise session, the athlete may have become dehydrated, depleted glycogen stores, and experienced pain.
 Nutritional strategies can address any of these issues.

-It is recommended to begin exercise in a state of euhydration (sufficient fluid intake, neither too much nor too little)(5,6).
+It is recommended to start exercise in a state of euhydration (sufficient fluids, neither excessive nor insufficient)(5,6).
 The best measure of this is probably body weight.

-If you have regular body weight measurements over a longer period of time, you will know what a normal hydrated weight is.
+If you have regular body weight measurements over a longer period of time, you will know what your normal hydrated weight is.

-If you'd like to learn more about how to calculate your rate and what tools you can use to find out, here's a link to our hydration and dehydration rate guide .
+If you want to learn more about how to calculate your rate and what tool you can use to find out, here's a link to our hydration and dehydration rate guide.

-To maintain hydration after exercise, it is often recommended to consume 120%–150% of the fluids you lost within 5 hours of exercise.
+To achieve hydration after exercise, it is often recommended to ingest 120%-150% of the fluids you lost in the 5 hours following exercise.

-This recommendation is based on the fact that if you drink fluids quickly, this will stimulate urine production and not retain all the necessary fluid.
-Adding sodium can also help with retention.
+This recommendation is based on the fact that drinking fluids quickly will stimulate urine production and prevent the body from retaining all the necessary fluid.
+Adding sodium can also contribute to fluid retention.

-Such an aggressive hydration strategy for muscle recovery is only necessary when large amounts of fluid have been lost and another workout is scheduled a few hours later.
+Such an aggressive hydration strategy for muscle recovery is only necessary when large amounts of fluids are lost and there is another workout scheduled a few hours later.

 *In weight-class sports with weigh-ins , these strategies can be crucial.